BIM31020 - Tax and accountancy: meaning of ‘UK generally accepted accounting practice’

-GAAP has no statutory or regulatory definition in the UK (unlike in USA).
-GAAP encompasses more than just the accounting principles contained in the accounting standards.
-It extends to the requirement of the Companies Act and the Stock Exchange as well as other acceptable accounting and industry treatments not contained in official literature.
+UK GAAP has no statutory or regulatory definition in the UK.
+UK GAAP encompasses the accounting principles contained in the accounting standards issued or adopted by the Financial Reporting Council.
+It extends also to the requirements of the Companies Act and the Stock Exchange as well as other acceptable accounting and industry treatments not contained in official literature.

-The Accounting Standards Board is the prescribed standard setting body for the purposes of Section 256.
-It explains the relationship between accounting standards and true and fair view as:
+In its ‘Foreword to Accounting Standards’, the FRC explains the relationship between accounting standards and true and fair view as:

 ‘Accounting standards are authoritative statements of how particular types of transaction and other events should be reflected in financial statements and accordingly compliance with accounting standards will be necessary for financial statements to give a true and fair view’.

 Because the standards are formulated with the objective of ensuring that information resulting from their application faithfully represents the underlying commercial activity the FRC envisages that only in exceptional circumstances will departure from the requirement of a standard be necessary in order to ensure a true and fair view.
 The true and fair view has the ultimate legal override.

 In 2012 and 2013 the FRC issued three new accounting standards which will fundamentally reform financial reporting in the UK and Republic of Ireland:

 FRS 101 `Reduced Disclosure Framework’